 One option is a cram-down.
 If you borrowed $3000 but your car is only worth $1000, you may be able to pay the $1000 and keep your car.
 Another option is a conversion to a Chapter 13 bankruptcy, when the automatic stay stays in effect much longer, giving you time to pay off the loan.

-To find relief from your creditors, contact us for your free consultation.
+To find relief from your creditors, contact us in Melbourne, Florida for your free consultation.

 Contact Faro & Crowder, Pa to Learn About Your Bankruptcy Options

 If you are interested in learning more about how a bankruptcy filing will impact your debt, contact Faro Crowder, PA to schedule an appointment.